adrienj/keyjs/README.md

     RewriteRule ^.*$ - [NC,L]
     RewriteRule ^.*$ /index.html [NC,L]

+More code to eat on https://github.com/adrienj/thatmuch (mobile web app built on KeyJs).
 Reminder: be careful, KeyJS is still under developement, use at your own risks.